Tree-based Implementation of the Small Matrix Path Integral for System-Bath Dynamics

 We now estimate the order of $S_k$ by looking at the computational cost of each figure.
 For the figures in $\mathbf{M}^{(k,0)}$ with a fixed path, the computational cost varies from $O(k)$ to $O(k^2)$.
 For example, if the corresponding Dyck path has as many ``stairsteps'' as possible, the computational cost is $O(k)$ (see the last Dyck path in \cref{fig_Dyck_paths}); if the Dyck path has only one ``stairstep'', the computational cost is $O(k^2)$ (see the first Dyck path in \cref{fig_Dyck_paths}).
 As for the other Dyck paths, the corresponding computational cost is in between $O(k)$ and $O(k^2)$.
 Therefore, we conclude that

 From the asymptotic expression of $C_n$ \cref{eq_asymptotic}, we conclude that the computational cost \cref{eq_complexity_SMatPI} has upper bound $O(\dk^{1/2}4^{2\dk})$ and lower bound $O(\dk^{-1/2}4^{2\dk})$.
 In \cref{fig_computational_cost_SMatPI}, we plot three curves of $O(\dk^{\alpha} 4^{2\dk})$ with $\alpha = -1/2, 0, 1/2$, which suggests that the asymptotic behavior of the actual computational cost \eqref{eq_complexity_SMatPI} is most likely to be $O(4^{2\dk})$.
-Although it is not surprising that the computational cost of a path-integral method is exponential with respect to the memory length, the average computational cost for each path does not need to be also exponential.
+Although it is not surprising that the computational cost of a path-integral method is exponential with respect to the memory length, the average computational cost for each path does not need to be also exponential even if we follow the definition of the SMatPI matrices.
 In the next two sections, we will introduce an approach that only requires polynomial time for each path.